-So, this is my long-winded way of telling you that I’ve dipped a tentative toe into the 21st century and I’m slowly turning over stones to see what horrors lay beneath.
+So, I’ve dipped a tentative toe into the 21st century and I’m slowly turning over stones to see what horrors lay beneath.
 In a good way, you understand.

 One of those things I’ve discovered is Egaeus Press.
 I found Egaeus Press through a two pronged attack.
 First Johnny Mains linked to them on Facebook and the following day a wonderful blog I follow published an article about them here: